atsign-foundation/at_protocol/decisions/2024-07-c-spec-conventions-1-to-7.md

 // code
 ```

-Rule 3: If an error code isn't returned by a function and an error occurs, explicitly set it as the first as soon as the error occurs.
+#### Rule 3: If an error code isn't returned by a function and an error occurs explicitly set it as the first as soon as the error occurs

 For example,